leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking-independent.md

   - Also, since many companies in my country require candidated with good English skill, I would have more chance to be accepted than others if I can acquire bi-lingual communication ability.

 ## Event

+- 万能思路
+  - 节日、生日或家庭聚会
+  - 聚会很欢快，可以释放压力
+- Reasons
+  - Family reunion
+    - went back home from school
+    - a big family, a joyful moment <- party
+    - fun and relaxing
+    - make and have dinner together
+    - watch movie or play games
+    - refresh my mind, allay my tension
+    - strengthen relationship with friends & family member
+    - conversation brings laugh and inspiration
+- 万能答案
+  - The event I have recently participated in is my family reunion.
+I went back home from school and got to gether with my friends, relatives, and parents during my holiday.
+Since I am from a big family, it was a joyful moment when having dinner and party with them.
+And it is especially fun and relaxing for me, because I study far away from home and thus feel that I need to cherish the time with those I love.
+  - So we made and had dinner together and then I watched movies and played games with my sisters and brothers.
+These things can really refresh my mind and allay my tension from study.
+Most importantly, family reunion can strengthen my relationship with my friends and family members.
+The conversation brought us laugh and inspiration, and everybody had a great time.

 ## Transportation